False accusation of rape: Facilitated communication

-'Don't know'
+"Don't know"

 According to De Zutter et al. (2017), 20% of complainants said that they did not know why they had filed a false allegation.

+Presumption of guilt

+This type occurs mainly in South Korea.

 Estimates of prevalence

-It is extremely difficult to assess the prevalence of false accusations.
-All jurisdictions have a distinct classification of false accusation, resulting in these cases being combined with other types of cases (e.g. where the accuser did not physically resist the suspect or sustain injuries) under headings such as "unfounded" or "unproved".
+It is difficult to assess the prevalence of false accusations.

+Few jurisdictions have a distinct classification of false accusation, resulting in these cases being combined with other types of cases (e.g., where the accuser did not physically resist the suspect or sustain injuries) under headings such as "unfounded" or "unproved".
 There are many reasons other than falsity that can result in a rape case being closed as unfounded or unproven.

-DiCanio (1993) states that while researchers and prosecutors do not agree on the exact percentage of cases in which there was sufficient evidence to conclude that allegations were false, they generally agree on a range of 2% to 10%.
-A meta-analysis of seven studies gives the rate of 5%, though the authors conclude, that the "total false reporting rate, including both confirmed and equivocal cases, would be greater than the 5% rate found here".

-Due to varying definitions of a "false accusation", as well as some cases, where there is no evidence to show that the reports are true or false, are in fact false, the true percentage remains unknown.
-A Meta-Analysis of False Reporting Rates noted that: “It is arguable that reports made to someone other than police, would involve a higher false allegation rate, since they are easily made, there are fewer consequences, and sometimes greater benefits for the accuser”.

-A 2009 study of rape cases across Europe found the proportion of cases designated false ranged from four to nine percent.

 Another complicating factor is that data regarding false allegations generally do not come from studies designed to estimate the prevalence of false allegations; rather, they come from reviews of data regarding investigations and prosecutions within criminal justice systems.
 The goal of such investigations is to determine whether or not there is sufficient evidence to prosecute, not to evaluate the cases for which there is not sufficient evidence to prosecute and classify such cases as "false" or "true".

+DiCanio (1993) states that while researchers and prosecutors do not agree on the exact percentage of cases in which there was sufficient evidence to conclude that allegations were false, they generally agree on a range of 2% to 10%.
+Due to varying definitions of a "false accusation", the true percentage remains unknown.

+A 2009 study of rape cases across eleven countries in Europe found the proportion of cases designated as false ranged from 4% to 9%.

+However, estimates of false allegations are in fact estimates of proven false allegations.
+These are not estimates of likely, or possible, false allegations.
+Accordingly, estimating a false allegation rate of 5% (based on proven false allegations) does not allow an inference that 95% of allegations are truthful.